 I want to close my company.
-How do I go about striking it off the register of companies?
+How do I go about striking it off the companies register?

 Striking off is the same as company dissolution

-A company can only be struck off if the business is solvent, i.e. has no debts that cannot be paid, and no one objects.
-The procedures are laid down in the Companies Act.
+A company can only be struck off the companies register if the business is solvent, i.e. has no debts that cannot be paid, and no one objects.
+The procedures are laid down in the Companies Act 2006.
 A limited company can request to be struck off provided the following are the case: